 Full descriptions for ENGL 0900, 0930, 1030, and 1050 for Fall 2021 are available on the Courses page.
 FAQs for Nonfiction Writing are located on the Nonfiction Writing Program page.

 Writing for the University

 These are introductory, intermediate, and advanced courses in nonfiction writing for students who wish to improve skills of composing and revising critical essays.
-The intermediate and advanced courses give more intensive experience in writing research papers, developing complex arguments, and using a variety of rhetorical strategies.
 Although many of these courses focus on literary subject matter, their purpose is to prepare students for writing at the college level in the entire range of the courses they are likely to take at Brown.
 Enrollment in each section is limited to 12 or 17.
 S/NC.